 Getting enough physical activity is a must for a healthy lifestyle.
 The X recommends at least 30 minutes/day of rigorous physical activity.
-Luckily, there are a number of activities that a man can do, and not all of them are exercise.
-For example, if you work in a building with multiple floors, try to take the stairs as often as possible (and within reason—no need to climb 17 floors every day).
-Play with your kids or grandkids—take them outside and play catch, kick a ball around, or just go for a walk around the neighborhood.
-There’s also almost always yardwork that can be done.
+Luckily, there are several activities that a man can do, and not all of them are exercise.
+For example, if you work in a building with multiple floors, try to take the stairs as often as possible (and within reason, no need to climb 17 feet daily).
+Play with your kids or grandkids, take them outside and play catch, kick a ball, or go for a walk around the neighborhood.
+There’s also almost always yard work that can be done.
 Getting that honey-do list done is a great excuse to get more physical activity!

 See Your Doctor